-Auditors determined that two of the School's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
-The FTE that was reported for these students was not correct based on the annual instructional hours the students were enrolled in.
-As a result, the School overreported the FTE for two students.
+Additionally, Auditors determined that five of the School's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
+The FTE that was reported for five students was not correct based on the number of courses the students were enrolled in.
+As a result, the School overreported the FTE for five students.